djthorpe/remotes/README.md

 ## Hardware Installation

-This hardware has been tested on a modern Raspbian installation but ultimately any linux which is compiled with the `lirc` module should work fine.
+This hardware has been tested on a modern Raspbian installation but ultimately any Linux which is compiled with the `lirc` module should work fine.
 For a Raspberry Pi, you should add this to your `/boot/config.txt` file modifying the GPIO pins in order to load the LIRC (Linux Infrared Control) driver, and then reboot your Raspberry Pi: